gurmehak/ImaGenie/README.md

 ## Python Ecosystem Integration

-ImaGenie fits well within the Python ecosystem by providing functionality for image manipulation and augmentation.
+This package fits well within the Python ecosystem by providing functionality for image manipulation and augmentation.
 There are several popular libraries for image processing, that offer more complex functionalities, but this package provides a simple, user-friendly interface for common operations tailored for specific image manipulation tasks.

 Reference for other image processing libraries:
 - PIL (Python Imaging Library): [PIL](https://python-pillow.org/)